CommonsSwarm/impact-hours-app/README.md

 ## Interface

-The Hatch Oracle does not have an interface.
+The Impact Hours app does not have an interface.
 It is meant as a back-end contract to be used with other Aragon applications.

-## How to run Hatch Oracle locally
+## How to run Impact Hours locally

 The Impact Hours app works in tandem with other Aragon applications.
 While we do not explore this functionality as a stand alone demo, the [TEC template](https://github.com/TECommons/tec-template) uses the Impact Hours and it can be run locally.